ACloudGuru-Resources/Kubernetes_Advanced_Networking/CH01/CH01_L05/README.md

-# Tool Needed for A Cloud Guru Advance Network on Kubernetes in AWS Labs
+# Tools Needed for A Cloud Guru Advance Network on Kubernetes in AWS Labs

 1. VirtualBox
 2. Docker